-When someone applies for a green card, a thorough background check is done to make sure that the person is admissible.
-This means that officials are looking for anything in their history that would disqualify them from being eligible to enter or reside in the United States.
+When a visa applicant applies for a green card, a thorough background check is done to make sure that the person is admissible and not based on ground of inadmissible during the consular processing.
+This means that officials are looking for anything in their history that would disqualify them from being eligible to enter or reside in the United States one reason its super important to hire a Immigration attorney for the immigration laws .
 Some of the reasons people may be found inadmissible are certain types of criminal convictions, past deportations, misrepresentations on prior applications, or long periods of time in the United States while undocumented.
-For most people, it’s the last two problems that tend to come up the most: misrepresentations or being in the U.S. for over a year without documentation.
+For most visa applicant it’s the last two problems that tend to come up the most: misrepresentations or being in the U.S. for over a year without documentation.
 Fortunately, there is a way for these issues to be “waived” allowing people to get their visa or green card.
-The application for this type of waiver is the Form I-601 or I-601A – the I-601A is for people currently in the U.S. and the I-601 is for people who are outside.
+The application for this type of waiver is the Form I-601 or I-601A – the I-601A is for people currently in the U.S. and the I-601 is for people who are outside. see our i-601 waiver approved examples

-Applying for a waiver is not as simple as filling out and submitting the required forms and fees.
-To be approved, the applicant must show that their spouse or parent is a U.S. citizen or legal permanent resident (LPR), and that this family member will suffer extreme hardship if the applicant is not allowed into the United States or if the family had to relocate to the applicant’s country of origin.
+Applying for a waiver is not as simple as filling out and submitting the required forms and fees like unlawful presence waivers .
+To be approved for the waiver processing, the applicant must show that their spouse or parent is a U.S. citizen or legal permanent resident (LPR) ( or citizen spouse or parent), and that this family member will suffer extreme hardship if the applicant is not allowed into the United States or if the family had to relocate to the applicant’s country of origin.
 There are many factors that are taken into consideration when trying to prove this, and I always recommend including evidence of every factor that applies to the applicant and their family.
 The more evidence, the better.
-Below I have written about the top 5 types of evidence that should be included and how you can prove they apply to you.
+Below I have written about the top 5 types of evidence that should be included and how you can prove they apply to you for your immigration visa.

 - Evidence of medical issues.
 I cannot stress this one enough.
-The strongest waivers that end up approved always include evidence of medical conditions.
-The problem is that most applicants who do this on their own tend to think that only the most serious illnesses count.
+The strongest waivers that end up approved always include evidence of medical conditions and will be used as a matter of discretion during the consular interview and the time of filing.
+The problem is that most applicants who do this on their own tend to think that only the most serious illnesses count during time of filing.
 When I do a waiver, I encourage the applicant and petitioner to come up with ANY medical issue they deal with at all, whether it’s something as major as cancer or simply bad seasonal allergies.
 Problems like allergies, migraines, and other seemingly minor conditions can become much bigger problems for people moving to a country where they may not have the same access to health care, quality of care, or face environmental factors that can make their health worsen.
 Applicants should also include evidence of any psychological conditions in this category.
 A history of depression, anxiety, PTSD, and other such issues can also be included to show medical hardship to a family member.

 - Finances.
 In many cases, the person requesting the waiver is the primary or only source of the family’s income.
 While it is important to state this, it must also be proven by documents like federal income tax filings, pay stubs, bank statements, or employer statements.
 Provide a list of monthly expenses with copies of bills, contracts, and invoices to show what money you owe and would struggle to pay if the family lost a source of income.